Saraalraddadi/Dependency-Injection-Research/README.md

 ## Scenario

-* Research Dependency Injection in depth.
+* Research in Dependency Injection in depth.
 * Implemented software to demonstrate the Dependency Injectio in practice.

  * The (Dependency Injection.pdf) file contains the solution.